Chendada-8474/stock-homework/README.md

 Execute `run.py` to fetch the stock market data for the previous business day.

 If you are using the Windows operating system, you can use the Task Scheduler to schedule the program to run periodically.
-For Linux, you can use crontab to help automate the execution of the web scraping tasks.
+For Linux, you can use crontab to help automate the execution of the tasks.

 ### Google Cloud Function and Cloud Scheduler